+Provide a high-level summary for the project by major budget category, including at least these three:

+- Key Personnel and technical staff to be utilized (e.g., scientists, engineers, technicians, postdocs, graduate students, etc.)

+- Equipment

-Provide a high-level summary for the project by major budget category, including at least these three: • Key Personnel and technical staff to be utilized (e.g., scientists, engineers, technicians, postdocs, graduate students, etc.) • Equipment • Materials and Supplies 5.3 Cost Share.
-Provide a description of the cost share by value of the contribution (in dollars) and percentage of the Total Project Cost (TPC): List each source of cost share, the type of contribution (cash or inkind), the value of the contribution (in dollars), and the value as a percentage of TPC.
-For all in-kind contributions, provide a detailed description of the contribution and its relevance to the project objectives (1) The Budget Section may include figures, tables, and graphics.(2) The suggested length of the Budget Section is 4 pages.
+- Materials and Supplies

+5.3 Cost Share.

+Provide a description of the cost share by value of the contribution (in dollars) and percentage of the Total Project Cost (TPC): List each source of cost share, the type of contribution (cash or in-kind), the value of the contribution (in dollars), and the value as a percentage of TPC.
+For all in-kind contributions, provide a detailed description of the contribution and its relevance to the project objectives INSTRUCTIONS: (1) The Budget Section may include figures, tables, and graphics.(2) The suggested length of the Budget Section is 4 pages.
 No page limit REFERENCES Provide a list of references appropriate to Sections 1-5.
 INSTRUCTIONS: (1) Only bibliographic information may be contained in the references.
 No additional text or commentary is allowed.
 (2) There is no page limit for the Bibliographic References Section, which is outside of the overall 30-page limit for Sections 1-5.
-Each PQS limited to 3 pages in length, no cumulative page limit PERSONAL QUALIFICATION SUMMARIES A Personal Qualification Summary (PQS) is required for the PI and all other Key Personnel.
-Each PQS must include a description of the following only:

-(1) Each Personal Qualification Summary is limited to 3 pages in length and there is no page limit for this Section, which is outside of the 30-page limit for Sections 1-5.
+Each PQS limited to 3 pages in length, no cumulative page limit PERSONAL QUALIFICATIO N SUMMARIES A Personal Qualification Summary (PQS) is required for the PI and all other Key Personnel.
+Each PQS must include a description of the following only: Education and training Employment history Awards and honors A list of no more than 10 peer-reviewed publications related to the proposed project A list of no more than 10 other peer-reviewed publications demonstrating capabilities in the broad field A list of no more than 10 non-peer-reviewed publications and patents demonstrating capabilities in the broad field INSTRUCTIONS: (1) Each Personal Qualification Summary is limited to 3 pages in length and there is no page limit for this Section, which is outside of the 30-page limit for Sections 1-5.
 (2) Curriculum Vitae should not be submitted.